 - Three modern black box studios at the College of Fine Arts, generous gifts from David J. Copeland and Friends and the family of Juliane Ethel Leilani Miller.

-- Three classic Dance Studios appointed with sprung floors and mirrored walls.
+- Three classic Rehearsal Studios appointed with sprung floors and mirrored walls.

-- Additional production spaces at the BU Theatre, including a light lab, sound studio, and design studios for the design, production, and mangement academic concentrations.
+- Additional production spaces at the Boston University Production Center, including a light & sound lab, scene shop, paint shop, costume shop, and studio space for the design, production, and management academic concentrations.

 - The School of Theatre Greenroom, a hub for roundtable discussions and student gatherings.

 - The Evangeline Machlin Script Library, a non-circulating collection of scripts, anthologies, and theater resources available to all SOT students and faculty.
 New materials are added annually, and acquisition recommendations are always welcome.